In Transit: The Route to Shangri-La Is Paved with Good Intentions

 “You call the police for us?” said the first man.

-The present tense always sounds like a command but the three of them looked at me with brown-eyed hope.
+The subject-verb question sounds like a command in English but it was softened here by three pairs of brown-eyed hope.
 They were serious.

-What kind of thief asks you to call the police?
-Still, discreetly, I had a hand on each wallet.
+What kind of thief asks you to call the police?, I thought.
+Still, I discreetly had a hand on each wallet and knew that I would have to shift my defenses in order to take out my phone.

-They must have sensed my unwillingness to take out my cell phone.
-The woman took out her own phone to hand to me.
+The woman must have sensed my unwillingness to do so because she took out her own phone and handed it to me.
 The man who spoke some French said something to the man who spoke none and the latter took out a document and held it in front of me.
 I didn’t take either the phone or the document in my hand.

 The document he held in front of me was the ID paper for the car.
 It was a Renault, 2002.
 He pointed to the license plate number.